w3f/polkadot-wiki/docs/learn/learn-validator.md

 3. Validate the candidate by executing the rollup runtime stored on the relay chain.

-Once a rollup block candidate meets the criteria for inclusion, the selected relay chain block author chooses any backable candidates for each rollup chain and includes them in the relay chain block.
+Once a rollup block candidate meets the criteria for backing, the selected relay chain block author chooses any backable candidates for each rollup chain and adds them to the relay chain block.
 We say the candidate blocks are _backed_.

 ## Block Authors